Nassirx1/Blood-Sugar-Forecasting/README.md

 # Blood-Sugar-Forecasting
 This project involves predicting blood glucose levels one hour into the future using LSTM and XGBoost models.

-Note: The dataset used in this project is not included to maintain confidentiality.
+##Note The dataset used in this project is not included to maintain confidentiality.
 The data was collected from my personal 780G insulin pump.

 Important Notes:
 This experiment is for personal training purposes only and does not provide medical advice.